denoland/dotland/public/posts/deno-in-2020.md

 Missing Chrome Devtools support was a major blocker for the 1.0 release.
-A lot of effort was spent adding support for V8 debugger and ability to connect to Deno process using Chrome Devtool
+A lot of effort was spent adding support for V8 debugger and ability to connect to Deno process using Chrome Devtools.

 Two new subcommands were added to the CLI: